realbakari/Bakari-Mustafa-Site/legal/privacy.md

 ---
-title: Privacy
+title: Privacy Policy
 layout: page
-excerpt: This privacy policy outlines the types of personal information we collect, how it is used, and how we protect it.
-comments: false
-description: This privacy policy outlines the types of personal information we collect, how it is used, and how we protect it.
+excerpt: 'Details how bakarimustafa.com collects, uses, and protects visitor information.
+No personal data shared or sold.'
+description: 'Read the privacy policy for bakarimustafa.com, a personal site by Bakari Mustafa.
+This covers anonymous analytics, third-party providers (like Supabase and Netlify), your rights under GDPR, and steps to protect your privacy.'
 image: ''

 ---